manigandancodes/100-days-of-code/log.md

 ### Day 64: January 6, 2020
 I finally grasped the concept of redux, but the problem began when I transformed js to typescript there were a bunch of errors, and I'm still figuring out how to write some redux code in TS.
 #webdevelopment #coding #TypeScript

+### Day 65: January 7, 2020
+Another tough day of learning redux with Typescript, things are going well, I'm getting familiar with it, and also refreshed my CSS Grid Skills😄.
+#webdevelopment #coding